As summer rolls in, along with the heat, it’s finally time to enjoy the fruits of the community’s hard labor.

 At the start of June, pandemic restrictions were lifted and Nevada began operating at 100% capacity.
 Casinos have by and large benefitted the most from the embargo lift, welcoming in a pandemic-weary nation that has been itching to enjoy the entertainment capital of the world.
 However, even among the good news, some are still struggling to return to pre-pandemic normalcy.
 Numerous university experts and media outlets analyzed the situation:

 - UNLV economist Stephen Miller spoke with the media about employment rates after COVID-19 and commented on the economics of the tourism surge.

 - Gaming historian David G. Schwartz talked about the opening of Resorts World and the importance of conventions and tourism in Las Vegas: Stateline, KLAS-TV: 8 News Now (twice), CDC Gaming Reports Inc., Marketplace, and Casino Review.

 - Wall Street Journal interviewed executive director of the Troesh Center for Entrepreneurship and Innovation Leith Martin about small businesses and the Small Business Administration.

 - Alan Feldman, Distinguished Fellow in Responsible Gaming, explained the importance of self-exclusion in online gambling and pent-up demand for Las Vegas: The New York Times, Casino.org, and Las Vegas Review-Journal (twice).

-- Mehmet Erdem, hospitality professor, commented on Resorts World’s potential to innovate the hospitality industry with the Las Vegas Review-Journal and Illinois News Live.
+- Mehmet Erdem, hospitality professor, commented on Resorts World’s potential to innovate the hospitality industry with the Las Vegas Review-Journal.